-Customers expect you to know a lot about them, and they want your interactions to reflect that.
+Customers expect phenomenal customer service and they expect you to know a lot about them.
+They want your interactions to reflect that knowledge.

-Having a centralized CRM database allows you to quickly access information on anyone who has interacted with your business.
+A centralized CRM database lets you quickly access information on anyone in your target audience who has interacted with your business.
 There are no more data siloes — the sales team knows if a customer has ever opened a support ticket or clicked a marketing email CTA.

 Never lose track of a deal

-Without an organized system, some contacts can fall out of the funnel before they make it to the qualified lead stage.
+Without an organized system, some contacts can fall out of the sales funnel before they make it to the qualified lead stage of their customer journey.

 Make better predictions

 All of the information and historical data stored in your CRM database can help you make better predictions.
-That helps your team prioritize the deals they can win.
+That helps your team prioritize their deals and understand their win probability.

 Say your goal is cross-selling more.
 You can use your CRM to identify which existing customers in the database are most likely to buy a second product.
-Then you can automatically add them to a targeted email list and assign members of your team to reach out.
+Then you can look at their purchase history, automatically add them to a targeted email list, and assign members of your team to reach out.